escherize/huff/readme.md

 `append!` takes strings and will append them internally during html generation.

-3. Call (or build) huff2.core/html with your new schema:
+3. Call huff2.core/html with your new schema:

 ``` clojure
 ;; call: